 - Choose the Azure region where your storage will reside.

-- Choose an existing resource group or create a new one.
+- Choose an existing resource group or create one.

 - Choose the type of redundancy for your storage account: Geo-Redundant, Locally Redundant, or Read-Access Geo-Redundant.

-See Azure Storage replication in Microsoft Azure documentation for a description of each redundancy option.
+See Azure Storage redundancy in Microsoft Azure documentation for a description of each option.

 - Once the storage account is created, click close.